Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Implementation

 \section{Implementation}

-We have implemented \scmacro{}~\cite{minerva} as a distributed transactional key-value store.
+We implement \scmacro{}~\cite{minerva} as a distributed transactional key-value store.
 The system is developed in C\# using .NET 9.0.
 For the network layer, we employ raw TCP sockets to handle all inter-replica and client interactions.
 We utilize MemoryPack~\cite{memorypack}, a high-performance binary serializer for the communication protocol.

 \paragraph{OCC and Deterministic Locking} Replicas accept client transaction requests via raw TCP sockets.
 Upon arrival, requests are dispatched to worker threads managed by the .NET Task Parallel Library for optimistic execution, as detailed in \S\ref{sec:local}.
 Once local results are batched, the execution task suspends and awaits the global commit signal.
 We leverage .NET's asynchronous programming model (async/await) to ensure these waits are non-blocking, thereby minimizing context-switching overhead and preventing thread pool exhaustion during high-latency commit windows.